jesslns/CV/README.md

 #### Collaboration

+Pair programming daily during the software engineering course. <br>
-I collaborated constantly with various departments to develop multi-disciplinary strategies for sustainable urban development as an environmental consultant.
+Collaborated with various departments to develop multi-disciplinary strategies for sustainable urban development as an environmental consultant.
 I have developed good communication skills and understand the importance of being ope-minded in an collaborative envionment to facilitate innovation.

 ## Projects
 |Project|Summary|Technologies|Testing|